cassini1010/documentations/docs/PythonTricks.md

 >> [1, 2, 3, 4, 5]

-# using for, if and else in list comprihension and generators
+# using for, if and else in list comprehension and generators
 for_if_else = [5 if i<5 else 10 for i in range(1,20)]
 >>[5, 5, 5, 5, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10]